pingcap/tidb-operator/en/backup-to-aws-s3-using-br.md

     > **Note:**
     >
-    > When you use this method, refer to [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) for instructions on how to create a EKS cluster, and then deploy TiDB Operator and the TiDB cluster.
+    > When you use this method, refer to [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) for instructions on how to create an EKS cluster, and then deploy TiDB Operator and the TiDB cluster.

 ## Ad-hoc full backup